AlexTMallen/koopman-forecasting/README.md

 activity.

 ## Dependencies
+The following are dependencies of the DPK framework:
 - torch
 - numpy
+- scipy

+While these are used in the experiments for the paper:
 - pandas
-- scipy
+- sklearn
 - matplotlib
-- jupyter (for experiments)
+- jupyter
 - allensdk (optional—only install this if you wish to work with the neuroscience data)